What Should I Eat If I Have Fatty Liver?

 What should I eat if I have fatty liver?

-Note down these recommendations that we’re going to list now so that you can include foods rich in fiber and healthy proteins in your daily diet.
+Note these recommendations that we’re going to list now so that you can include foods rich in fiber and healthy proteins in your daily diet.

 This bulb contains selenium and allicin, perfect ingredients for cleansing the liver because they increase the activation of the enzymes which promote the elimination of toxins.